footios/burger/README.md

 ### commit: update readme

 First we are going to update this file.
 And check if we can go back to our master, where we want to have the original readme file.

+### commit: udate readme

+So it works!
+And now we can go on with our changes.